epfl-ada/ada-2021-project-dataminers/README.md

 ## Proposed additional datasets
 -   Metadata about the speakers in the Quotebank dataset (speaker_attributes.parquet): We will assign each speaker his party affiliation, age, gender, ethnic group, academic degree, religion from this dataset

 -   Total annual greenhouse gas emissions in the United States from 2008 to 2019: the data is in csv format with a shape of (8,12).
 Columns are years from 2008 to 2019.
 Rows are GHG emissions in 7 sectors, including transportation, electricity generation, industry, agriculture, commercial, residential, and U.S. territories.
 Last row is the total amount of GHG in all 7 sectors.
-We plan to draw a line stacked chart ([one example here](https://github.com/epfl-ada/ada-2021-project-dataminers/blob/main/pics/us-ghg-emissions.png?raw=true)) to visualize the trend and use the data to perform a regression analysis with the results from quotebank.
+We plan to draw a line stacked chart ([one example here](https://github.com/jessie-233/Pics/blob/main/us-ghg-emissions.png?raw=true)) to visualize the trend and use the data to perform a regression analysis with the results from quotebank.
 (Source: EPA's annual Inventory of the U.S. Greenhouse Gas Emissions and Sinks [Greenhouse Gas Inventory Data Explorer | US EPA](https://cfpub.epa.gov/ghgdata/inventoryexplorer/#allsectors/allsectors/allgas/econsect/all))
 ## Methods
 ![workflow](https://raw.githubusercontent.com/jessie-233/Pics/main/workflow.png)
-<center><b>Workflow</b></center>
+<div align='center' >Workflow</div>

 * **Information retrieval**: collect climate change related quotations for each year
 	* method: basic search engine using regular expression